SHolysh/HydrographExplorerHelp/index.md

 ![*Figure 3: ORMGP Hydrograph Explorer - Selection of a Location*](https://raw.githubusercontent.com/OWRC/HydrographExplorerHelp/main/images/HydrogExp02.PNG)
 _Figure 3: ORMGP Hydrograph Explorer - Selection of a location_

+Once a location is selected and the user clicks _analyze monitoring data_, a new web-browser tab will open with graphs and details of the selected location as shown in Figure 4.